 Information about stadium tours is available under the “Isotopes Park” tab on the Isotopes website.

-The facility has 27 Suites plus the Tecate Alta Terrace (Party Suite) that offer some of the best sightlines and views of the playing field and surrounding area.
-Suites are leased out to various companies and individuals who have the opportunity to decorate their respective Suite how they please.
+The facility has 27 Suites plus the Tecate Terrace (Party Suite) that offer some of the best sightlines and views of the playing field and surrounding area.
+Suites are leased to companies and individuals who have the opportunity to decorate their respective Suite how they please.
 Fans inquiring about renting a Suite can call (505) 924-2255.

 It is located on the 4th Floor and is an indoor/outdoor area for exclusive parties and corporate events and can accommodate groups of 50-75.
 For additional info, contact the Group Sales Department at (505) 924-2255.